 The theme for the virtual conference is, “Building Towards An Equitable Economy That Works for the Poor,” and it will examine what needs to be done by policy makers, business leaders and the racial justice community to support poor and disenfranchised communities that are being left behind in the new coronavirus economy.
 Registration for the conference is now open for interested participants to do so on Eventbrite.

-Vincent, who is the president of the Rhode Island NAACP, where his efforts are leading to serious discussions around reparations for Black enslavement, will speak about the need to keep the quest for reparatory justice at the forefront of the nation’s push for economic parity as well as the need for major institutions in the nation to address racial justice.
+Vincent, who is the president of the Providence Branch of the NAACP, where his efforts are leading to serious discussions around reparations for Black enslavement, will speak about the need to keep the quest for reparatory justice at the forefront of the nation’s push for economic parity as well as the need for major institutions in the nation to address racial justice.
 Vincent was recently named to the 13-member Providence Municipal Reparations Commission, a historic initiative which is being closely watched around the country.
 The commission was created by Rhode Island Mayor Jorge Elorza after the completion of a study that documented the horrors of the institution of slavery.

 In light of how marginalized and disenfranchised communities have been adversely impacted by the pandemic, the conference will also focus attention on the linkages between unemployment and poverty as well as how decent and well-paying jobs are out of the reach of low-wage workers.